JPatryk13/web-dev-site-2021/README.md

   - [x] Edit admin.py to access image upload page from the admin page
   - [x] Customise project view to return details about a particular project
     - [x] Just project details
-    - [ ] Project details with links
+    - [x] Project details with links
-  - [ ] Customise project template to display the project details
+  - [x] Customise project template to display the project details
   - [x] Find a way of sending emails from your website to your email (no need to apply currently, save it as a reference for the future - Amazon SAS)
-  - [ ] Figure out why Faker doesn't install automatically
+  - [x] Figure out why Faker doesn't install automatically
+- [ ] Back-end (production environment locally, manual test)
+  - [ ] Test URL mapping
+  - [ ] Add auto-creating superuser
+  - [ ] Add automatic seeding database
-  - [ ] Create Error views and basic templates (https://docs.djangoproject.com/en/3.1/ref/views/)
+  - [ ] Test admin page
 - [ ] Tests
   - [ ] Read: https://realpython.com/testing-in-django-part-1-best-practices-and-examples
   - [ ] Tests for models
   - [ ] Tests for views
   - [ ] Tests for forms
 - [ ] Front-end (HTML, CSS, JS; Bulma, Sass)
-  - [ ] Read how to use Bulma
+  - [x] Read how to use Bulma
   - [ ] Read how to use Sass
+  - [ ] Rebuild current templates using Bulma (no need for assets from the design)
+  - [ ] Test how to make assets move (JS exercise)
+  - [ ] Get assets
   - [ ] Structure templates using Bulma
   - [ ] Define colours, fonts and sizes
   - [ ] Apply minor changes to a template and test if it works